We proudly maintained our certification for ISO 14001:2004 in 2017.

 Occupational medical surveillance

 Our workplace wellness programmes are designed to help us in creating a work environment that is healthy for our employees.
 Encouraging employees to look after their health and well-being is a critical component of our overall approach to health and safety.
-The programmes also promote knowledge and awareness through campaigns and educational sessions which introduce policies that help employees make healthier choices.
+The programmes also involve increasing knowledge and awareness through campaigns and education sessions and introducing policies that help employees make healthier choices.
 Various activities were undertaken during 2017 to support the following programmes:

-Rössing Uranium’s Wellness week, in collaboration with Namibia Health Plan (NHP), was held on site for the third consecutive year during August with the theme ‘A healthier you, a brighter Rössing Uranium’.
-The programme included health screenings, awareness sessions on chronic illness management, mental health, diet and nutrition.
-A total of 174 employees (57 females and 117 males) received wellness screening during this week.
+In collaboration with Namibia Health Plan (NHP), Rössing Uranium’s annual Wellness week was held on site for the fourth consecutive year during August 2017.
+A total of 334 employees and 244 contractors received wellness screenings during this week.